gnodwell/Guelph-Course-Selection-Manager/README.md

 5. Copy "131.104.49.104" and "default" to NGINX "sites-available directory" directory (usually located @ /etc/nginx/site-availible/) overwrite files if necessary.
 6. Run "webAppSetup.sh"

+Back-End Setup:
+1. Navigate to root webapp/back/ folder of project.
+2. Open api.ini with text-editor.
+3. Change chdir value to be the path to the "back" folder on your machine" (Ex: "chdir = {project_director}/w22_cis3760_team4/webapp/back/" without quotations in file).

+{project_directory} is the path to the directory which you have the project in.

 ## Usage